 How Long To Keep Papers You Do Not Declutter

-Some of the paper clutter you have will not be discarded because there are some items you need to make sure you hold onto.
+Some of the piles of paper clutter you have will not be discarded because there are some items you need to make sure you hold onto.
 These papers include tax documents, marriage certificates, and other important documents.

 Here is a list of documents and how long to keep them: